AnuvabSen1/Ultrasonic-HC-SR04-Sensor/README.md

-# Ultrasonic-HC-SR04-Sensor
+<h1 align="center"> Ultrasonic-HC-SR04-Sensor</h1>
 The HC-SR04 ultrasonic sensor uses SONAR to determine the distance of an object just like the bats do.
 It offers excellent non-contact range detection with high accuracy and stable readings in an easy-to-use package from 2 cm to 400 cm or 1” to 13 feet.
 The operation is not affected by sunlight or black material, although acoustically, soft materials like cloth can be difficult to detect.
-It comes complete with ultrasonic transmitter and receiver module.
+It comes complete with ultrasonic transmitter and receiver module using the Arduino UNO IDE

+## Specifications
-<p align="center"><table style:width="100%" style="border: 1px solid black;"></p>
+<p align="center"><table style="width:100%; align:center;" style="border: 1px solid black;"></p>
  <tr>
   <td><strong> Technical Specifications<strong></td>
   <td><strong> Requirements</strong></td>